-Results from the assessment give your child's teacher, school, and school district information about their science performance, and provide you with some insight as to your child's level of learning.
+Results from the assessment give your student's teacher, school, and school district information about their science performance, and provide you with some insight as to your student's level of learning.
 These results never stand alone, but can be used with other assessments and class work when gauging student performance.

-How Did Your Child Perform in the Three Dimensions of Science?
+How Did Your Student Perform on the MISA?